-Semolina Use this easy recipe for linguini, fettucini, or ravioli dough.
-Fresh Pasta Dough Make your own pasta with just four ingredients: flour, oil, eggs, and salt.
+Semolina – Use this easy recipe for linguini, fettucini, or ravioli dough.
+Fresh Pasta Dough – Make your own pasta with just four ingredients: flour, oil, eggs, and salt.
 There are also directions for variations such as spinach pasta, tomato pasta, and squid ink pasta.
-Spaghetti Recipe makes 1.5 pounds of spaghetti.
-There’s a good tip here: if you don’t have a pasta rack to dry your noodles, use plastic hangers instead (just make sure to flour them first so the noodles don’t stick).
-Homemade Noodles This recipe is taken from Kitchenaid, but it’s worth visiting as the page has step-by-step photos, as well as extra tips for using the pasta attachment.
-Thousand Layer Lasagne My cousin came back from school in Italy with a recipe very much like this one.
+Spaghetti Recipe – Good for about 1.5 pounds of spaghetti.
+There’s an excellent tip here: if you don’t have a pasta rack to dry your noodles, use plastic hangers instead (just make sure to flour them first so the noodles don’t stick).
+Homemade Noodles – This recipe is taken from Kitchenaid, but it’s worth visiting as the page has step-by-step photos, as well as extra tips for using the pasta attachment.
+Thousand Layer Lasagne – My cousin came back from school in Italy with a recipe very much like this one.
 Delicious!!

 Don’t Overcook Your Pasta

 Homemade, fresh pasta cooks much faster than the dried version.
 It should be ready in a minute or two.
 Don’t overdo it!

 Make thick or thin sheets of delicious fresh noodles or lasagna.
 It’s got eight thickness settings so you can adjust the size to suit your taste and your needs.
 There are recipes included in the user guide.
 Just follow them.
 You can even use the attachment to roll out pizza dough.